calaldees/teachingWorkshops/teacherTraining/mentors/meeting2_inclusion.md

 ### Schools response to student with LSP
-School - see LSP Anexiety - reject placement (humm) - to many needs for us to cater for
+School - see LSP Anxiety - reject placement (humm) - to many needs for us to cater for

 ### Overall questions